+- 16.1 A maximum of seven (7) or less couples constitute a final.
+Eight (8) or more couples necessitate a semi-final. - 16.2 It is compulsory that at least 50% of the competitors taking part shall pass forward to the next round. - 16.3 Semi-finals: Due to recent Rule changes by the WDSF and CDS, it is permitted (but not compulsory in Ontario) to dance the semi-final in two heats.
+Competitors reaching the final must dance in one heat.
 (The only exception to this is if the floor is too small and an ODS executive has given prior approval.
 In this case the heats must be mixed for each dance so that all competitors have an equal chance.
-Usually this would only be considered for the Quickstep.)
+Usually this would only be considered for the Quickstep.) - 16.4 The floor size must be adequate.
+(Championship rules state: sixty(60) by thirty-five (35) feet) (18.5m.
+X 11m.) - 16.5 Separate changing rooms for male and female competitors shall be provided. - 16.6 The dances competed in must be the same ones advertised on the flyer. - 16.7 The same piece of music shall be played for all heats in a round, but a different piece of music may be played in subsequent rounds. - 16.8 There must be adequate intervals of time between rounds and competitions. - 16.9 In all rounds the music played shall be a minimum of one and a half (1 1/2) minutes and a maximum of two (2) minutes duration for the Waltz, Tango, Viennese Waltz, Slow Foxtrot, Quickstep, Samba, Cha-Cha-Cha Rumba and Jive.

-- 15.4 The floor size must be adequate.
-(Championship rules state: sixty (60) by thirty-five (35) feet) (18.5m.
-X 11m.) - 15.5 Separate changing rooms for male and female competitors shall be provided. - 15.6 The dances competed in must be the same ones advertised on the flyer. - The same piece of music shall be played for all heats in a round, but a different piece of music may be played in subsequent rounds. - 15.8 There must be adequate intervals of time between rounds and competitions. - In all rounds the music played shall be a minimum of one and a half (1 1/2) minutes and a maximum of two (2) minutes duration for the Waltz, Tango, Viennese Waltz, Slow Foxtrot, Quickstep, Samba, Cha-Cha-Cha Rumba and Jive.
+b) the required duration of competition for the Paso Doble shall be as a minimum up to the second highlight and as a maximum up to the end (3rd highlight).

-b) the required duration of competition for the Paso Doble shall be as a minimum up to the second highlight and as a maximum up to the end (3rd highlight). - 15.10 The tempi for each dance shall be:
+16.10 The tempi for each dance shall be: